QuackersNCheese/Collaborate/README.md

 # Collaborate
-For collaborative experiments with others on GitHub
+For collaborative experiments with others on GitHub.
+I encourage you to work with me.